-Effective and equitable tobacco treatment programs for cancer patients require ongoing assessment of both program processes (e.g., implementation strategies) and outcomes (e.g., treatment reach, effectiveness in terms of abstinence and cancer outcomes, and equity in these effects).
-This can help identify successes, challenges, and gaps in the pilot program and successive adaptations and expansions of the program.
-Ongoing monitoring can also generate feedback for stakeholders and implementers that can help enhance performance.
+Effective and equitable tobacco treatment programs for cancer patients require ongoing assessment of both program processes (e.g., implementation strategies) and outcomes (e.g., treatment reach, effectiveness in terms of tobacco use abstinence and cancer outcomes, and equity).
+This can help identify successes, challenges, and gaps to be addressed in adaptations and expansions of the program.
+Ongoing monitoring can also generate feedback for care teams and implementers that can help enhance performance.

 Engage both IT and business analytics experts in program development to ensure that the tobacco screening and documentation data can be pulled and analyzed to assess program performance.
 These experts can design tailored program monitoring and evaluation tools (e.g., dashboards, weekly program snapshots, automated monthly reports) in tandem with program interventions.
 See this general guidance on continuous quality improvement strategies.